 After all, a company's job is to make money, nothing wrong with that; a consumer's job should be to maximise their cash too.
 Yet while sales staff get training, we don't get buyers' training.
 Worse still, the UK is a nation that educates our students into debt when they go to university; but at every level school, higher education and adult life fails to educate about debt.

 So rather than trying to pay off a few people's debts, this charity aims to educate people on how to deal with their money and to tackle financial illiteracy.
 In other words, to help people help themselves.

 Where does The MSE Charity cash come from?

 Donations from well-wishers.

-Anyone who wants to support the charity is more than welcome; for the many who've said they'd like to donate to MoneySavingExpert.com as it's saved them money, please donate to the charity instead.
-You can do this online, by post, PayPal or Google Checkout...
-Donate to The MSE Charity.
+Anyone who wants to support the charity is more than welcome; for the many who have said they'd like to donate to MoneySavingExpert.com as it's saved them money, please donate to the charity instead.

 An annual donation from this site.

 A donation of over £235,000 was made to launch the charity, and it's hoped a substantial donation will continue to be made each year.
 This includes all of Martin's proceeds from the Thrifty Ways and Three Lessons books.

 All this cash less some small administration costs, which aren't expected to exceed 10% of income will go directly to the grant fund (the cost of the day-to-day operation of the charity is met by a separate personal donation from Martin).